-Spring is finally here…for some of us, at least.
-With this new season comes a huge variety of delicious seasonal fruits and veggies.
-This is the a perfect time to get the whole family in on the fun of seasonal foods—toddlers included.
+With spring comes a huge variety of delicious ripe fruits and veggies.
+This is a perfect time to get the whole family in on the fun of seasonal foods—toddlers included.
 Seasonal eating is a great way to help your toddler explore new flavors and textures so they can grow to love a variety of healthy foods.
-Let’s take a look at some springtime staples that are both parent- and toddler- approved:
+Not sure where to start?
+Here are some springtime staples that are both parent- and toddler- approved.

-Corn.
-For younger toddlers, corn can be served creamed or mashed to prevent choking on the kernels.
+How to serve it: For babies, corn can be served creamed or mashed to prevent choking on the kernels.
 When your child is old enough to grasp small pieces of food (this usually happens around the time they can sit up independently), you can serve it in its full kernel form to let them explore the food while honing their fine motor skills.

-While you’re enjoying the seasonal produce of spring, remember that mealtimes are are a learning experience for toddlers.
-Not only are they learning how to enjoy a variety of tastes and flavors—they are building healthy eating patterns for life.
+While you’re enjoying the seasonal produce of spring, remember that mealtimes are a learning experience for toddlers.
+Not only are they learning how to enjoy a variety of tastes and flavors, they're also building healthy eating patterns for life.
 Try to stay consistent and positive.
-Even if a toddler doesn’t accept a food the first time, you may be surprised to find that they’ll accept the food on the second or third (...or fiftieth) attempt.
+Even if a toddler doesn’t accept a food the first time, you may be surprised to find that they’ll accept the food on the second or third (or fiftieth) attempt.